soos3d/particle-auth-nextjs-aa/README.md

 ### AA options

-You can configure the smart account using the `aaOptions` object.
+You can configure the smart account using the `aaOptions` object in `src/app/page.tsx`.

 - **BICONOMY**, a [Biconomy smart account](https://www.biconomy.io/smart-accounts).
   - `version`, either `1.0.0` or `2.0.0`; both versions of Biconomy's smart account implementation are supported.